Permeable Kerb & Channel System

 The mix requires no cement and has been tested for leachates and micro-plastics, ensuring there is no negative impact on water flowing through the system.
 The kerb acts as a filtration system, reducing the volume of harmful particles entering our waterways via runoff.

-The system has undergone several trials and is now commercialised and available to be installed.
 To download a typical profile, please go to our technical drawings page.

 Permeable Kerb & Channel System